 - Follow the import instructions

-4. Execute and debug a Flink program in an IDE
+4. Running and debugging Flink programs in your IDE

-Assuming you have an IDE with a Flink quickstart project imported, you can execute and debug the example
+Assuming you have an IDE with a Flink quickstart project imported, you can run (or debug) a simple streaming job as follows:

 - Open the